logbasex/a-little-bit-about-quarkus/quarkus-spring/start-using-quarkus-course.md

 When you build an executable jar, the size of the binary is way smaller, shorter than other Java toolkits and also it consumes less memory.

-SoQuarkus is very well optimized in terms of resource consumption.
+So Quarkus is very well optimized in terms of resource consumption.

 Then you have a second sentence on the same quarks.io website.